g0shawk/Personal-Dictoinary/src/Voice/README.md

 # Voice
-- This package uses [Java-Google-Speech-Recognizer](https://github.com/goxr3plus/Java-Google-Speech-Recognizer "Java-Google-Speech-Recognizer") system as a Maven Dependencies.
+- This package uses [java-google-speech-api](https://github.com/goxr3plus/java-google-speech-api) and and auxiliary packages as a Maven Dependencies.
 When is used this package, the Internet connection have to be avaible, because it uses Google services for the synthesizer and recognizer.

 ------------